teodutu/operating-systems/content/chapters/compute/lecture/quiz/number-of-running-threads.md

 ## Feedback

-A RUNNING thread needs a CPU core on wich to run.
+A RUNNING thread needs a CPU core on which to run.
-Therefore, we cannot have more threads in the RUNNING states than the number of CPU cores.
+Therefore, we cannot have more threads in the RUNNING state than the number of CPU cores.